MicrosoftDocs/EMDocs/microsoft-365-enterprise/identity-access-policies.md

 * When users at risk sign-in, and successfully complete MFA, they will be asked to change their password.

 ## Sensitive
-This section describes the secure email recommendations for the sensitive tier of data, identity, and device protection.
+This section describes the recommendations for the sensitive tier of data, identity, and device protection.
 These recommendations are for customers who have a subset of data that must be protected at higher levels or require all data to be protected at these higher levels.

 You can apply increased protection to all or specific data sets in your Office 365 environment.
 For example, you can apply policies to ensure sensitive data is only shared between protected apps to prevent data loss.
 We recommend protecting identities and devices that access sensitive data with comparable levels of security.